eclipse-kuksa/kuksa-perf/README.md

 ## Group config file

 Databroker-perf creates two new gRPC channels for each group: one for the provider and one for the subscriber.
-Each provider will update its group signal values to the Databroker at the cycle time specified (in milliseconds) in the JSON configuration file provided.
+Each provider will update its group signal values to the Databroker at the cycle time specified (in microseconds) in the JSON configuration file provided.

 i. e.
 ```